-The Company entered into a thirty-year agreement in May 2017 to lease 32 acres of lands in Metro Vancouver, British Columbia at a market rate of \$320,000 per year.
+The second expansion project is the building of a 500,000 ft2 greenhouse, with expansion potential to 1 million ft2 on 32 acres in Metro Vancouver.
+In May 2017, the Company entered into a thirty-year agreement to lease the Metro Vancouver site at a market rate of \$320,000 per year.
 The land was leased for the purpose of building a Health Canada licensed production facility to expand growing capability.
 The landlord is a corporation controlled by Dr. Avtar Dhillon, the Executive Chairman of the Company.

-Site prep and construction at the Metro Vancouver location began in April 2017 and \$1 million in costs were incurred from April 1 to September 30, 2017.
-The Company has completed a significant amount of construction and in October submitted an application to Health Canada to produce cannabis at this facility.
-The undertaking of the Pure Sunfarms facility retro-fit caused the original Metro Vancouver site construction schedule to be extended and construction costs of up to \$20 million for the first two modular greenhouses that were anticipated in 2017 are expected to be incurred throughout the remainder of 2017 and into 2018.
+Site prep and construction at the Metro Vancouver site began in April 2017 and \$2.8 million in costs were incurred from April 1 to December 31, 2017.
+The Company has completed a significant amount of construction and in October 2017 submitted an application to Health Canada to produce cannabis at this facility.
+The retro-fit of the Pure Sunfarms Delta 3 site caused the original Metro Vancouver site construction schedule to be extended and construction costs of up to \$20 million for the first two modular greenhouses that were anticipated in 2017 are expected to be incurred into 2018.